 Disneyland’s Fantasmic! is far superior to Hollywood Studios version so if you have seen those then skipping this might be worth it.
 The fireworks and Fantasmic! can be at the same time, if that’s the case then we recommend the fireworks.

 Hollywood Studios has some fun and interesting nighttime shows centered around the Chinese Theater.
 Wonderful World of Animation is the latest projection show at Disney World, featuring vignettes of animated classics projected on the Chinese Theatre.
 Disney Movie Magic is another projection show that celebrates Disney’s live-action films and shows on certain nights.
 The park’s fireworks are typically a Star Wars themed show, Star Wars: A Galactic Spectacular, that is fun and exciting, especially for fans of the franchise.
 Around Christmas time, Hollywood Studios does a holiday themed show called Jingle Bell, Jingle BAM!
 All of these are worth seeing and fairly different from other Disney World firework shows but I likely wouldn’t plan to see them all.
-Spending some time in Toy Story Land and Galaxy’s Edge when they are least crowded would be my preferred option over watching all four nighttime shows.
+Jingle Bell, Jingle BAM! is the worst of them.
+Spending some time in Toy Story Land and Galaxy’s Edge when they are least crowded would be my preferred option over watching all of the nighttime shows.

 Rise of the Resistance and a slow walk out!